buildo/react-flexview/docs/size/Flex-grow.md

 </FlexView>
 ```

-These examples are the perfect display that with the correct combined usage of grow, shrink and basis you can almost always produce the desired effect!
+These examples are the perfect display that with the correct combined usage of `grow`, `shrink` and `basis` you can almost always produce the desired effect!

 **NB: when using grow together with a percentage basis  and `shrink={true}`, if that percentage can’t be easily reached (because of siblings), the strength of a FlexView will be ENTIRELY caused by its grow value.**